Eureka (organisation): History

 Founded in 1985 by prominent European political figures, Eureka has grown to one of the longest running European organisations dedicated to the financing of joint European R&D projects.
 Before, in 1954 Eureka Brussels was founded.
 For decades the biggest platform for proprietary technologies with more than 500 inventors of 40 till 60 countries and in average per year (Info: at Expo Center or Place de Rogier at Brussels Pyramid exhibition center) around 1,200 inventions.
 This platform was active till 2017.
-In 2018 Eureka Brussels was preparing itself for the 3rd millenium with updates in different fields: Technology Fund - Market Implementation of Inventions i.e. Waterdesalination via ACS Holding Tech.
+In 2018 Eureka Brussels was preparing itself for the 3rd millennium with updates in different fields: Technology Fund - Market Implementation of Inventions i.e. Waterdesalination via ACS Holding Tech.
 LTD - 2 Syndicates in the field of credit rankings i.e. ERA European Rating Agency and ARA African Rating Agency.
 Still the HQ is in Belgium; and previous head of International Jury is acting as 3rd President, Mr. Guy Van der Beken.
 (Info: www.eureka-hq.net).